The Benefits of Having a Puppy Sitter

 Some of these things are more advanced of course, and you may be working on them with a professional dog trainer, but if they are things you are practicing with your dog I am more than happy to continue to reinforce your work whilst they are in my care.

 The point is that if everyone is one the same page, and doing the same things, then there are no mixed messages and the dog is being set up to succeed and learn the right behaviours quickly and accurately.

-If you are bringing a new puppy home and would like some support during the first few months of your puppy's life with you, My Puppy Care Services are based in London, and you can click on the link below for more information...
+If you are bringing a new puppy home and would like some support during the first few months of your puppy's life with you, My Puppy Care Services are based in London, and I offer full day care, home visits and dog walking.
+You can click on the link below for more information.

 Don't forget to subscribe to my blog via the link below this post for automatic updates!